JavaTMP/JavaTMP/docs/tutorials/gradle/gradle-essentials.md

 `gradle wrapper` or `gradle wrapper --gradle-version 5.0`
 - To running a build via wrapper use it like any other command `gradlew helloWorld` and we can use the arguments and flags exactly in the same way as we pass to the gradle command.

+### Default Gradle tasks
+- The gradle command is used to execute a build.
+This command accepts several command-line options: `gradle --help`.
+- to show the available Gradle tasks for our project, type `gradle -q tasks`.
+- The properties task is very useful to see the properties available for our project: `gradle -q properties`.
+- The dependencies task will show dependencies (if any) for our project: `gradle -q dependencies`.
+- The projects tasks will display subprojects (if any) for a root project: `gradle -q projects`.
+- The model tasks displays information about the model that Gradle builds internally from our project build file: `gradle -q model`.
+- Changing the build file and directory:
+`gradle --project-dir [project-root-dir] --build-file [build-file] -q [task-name]`.
+- Gradle provides the `--profile` command-line option to record the time that certain tasks take to complete.
+The data is saved in an HTML file in the `build/reports/profile` directory.
+- You can use the `--offline` command-line option to instruct Gradle to not access any network during the build.
+- To start the Gradle GUI, we invoke the following command: `gradle --gui`.
+- To execute multiple tasks, add each task name to the command line.
+Gradle executes the tasks in the same order as they are defined in the command line. and Gradle will only execute a task once during the build.

 ## Building Java Projects
 - In the root of the project directory create the `build.gradle` file and add the following code line to it: